Classical and quantum speed limits: Introduction

-In the present paper we show that that the relevant quantum bound can be readily obtained from \textbf{the Mandelstam-Tamm relation applied to the pure states in the Hilbert space of Hilbert-Schmidt operators acting in the original space of states}.
-The new bound is expressed in terms of relative purity and is tighter than those encountered in the literature.
+The new bound is expressed in terms of relative purity and is tighter than some encountered in the literature (in the Appendix we compare the bound on quantum speed derived here with the another one used in \cite{Shanahan} in the context of classical limit).
 Moreover, it is the quantum counterpart of Okuyama-Ohzeki classical bound.
 As it has been mentioned above their bound is valid for square integrable probability distributions.
-We show that this assumption implies that they are obtained from density operators which describe states which become more and more mixed as $\hbar\rightarrow 0$.
+We show that this assumption implies that it is obtained from density operators describing the states which become more and more mixed as $\hbar\rightarrow 0$.

 The paper is organized as follows.
-In Sec.~I we rederive the Okuyama-Ohzeki bound showing that it is a direct consequence of Mandelstam-Tamm one given by eq.~(\ref{a2}).
-Then in Sec.~III we derive the quantum bound by using (\ref{a2}) in the context of the Hilbert space of Hilbert-Schmidt operators.
-We show also why one cannot expect that the bound to be saturated.
-Sec.~IV is devoted to the Wigner function formalism applied to speed limit.
-It is shown there that the classical limit of the bound derived here yields Okuyama-Ohzeki bound.
-Finally, Sec.~V contains short summary.
+In Sec.~\ref{II} we rederive the Okuyama-Ohzeki bound showing that it is a direct consequence of Mandelstam-Tamm one given by eq.~\eqref{a2}.
+Then in Sec.~\ref{III} we derive the quantum bound by using \eqref{a2} in Hilbert space of Hilbert-Schmidt operators.
+We indicate also why one cannot expect the bound to be saturated.
+Sec.~\ref{IV} is devoted to the Wigner function formalism applied to speed limit.
+It is shown that the classical limit of the bound derived here yields Okuyama-Ohzeki bound.
+Sec.~\ref{V} contains short summary.
+Finally, in the Appendix A we compare our bound with the one considered by Shanahan et al., also in the context of (semi)classical limit.
+Appendix B is devoted to some technicalities.